College Football Playoff Notebook: Auburn Holds the Key to Creating a Giant Mess

 Instead of being in the conversation for the playoff, the Knights are merely the favorite to earn the Group of Five's berth in a New Year's Six game.
 Presumably, that would be the Peach Bowl against an ACC or SEC opponent.

-While it's a tremendous opportunity to showcase the program, it's certainly less than UCF would prefer.
+While it'd be a tremendous opportunity to showcase the program, it's certainly less than UCF would prefer.

 Miami Shifting from National Underdog to Favorite

 The Hurricanes embraced an "us against the world mentality" while they consistently side-stepped unranked foes.
-Over the last two weeks, Miami dominated its toughest opponents of the season and reversed the narrative surrounding the team.
+Over the last two weeks, Miami dominated its toughest opponents and reversed the narrative about it.

 Following a 41-8 obliteration of Notre Dame, there is no shortage of respect.
 The Canes climbed to No. 2 in the AP poll and No. 3 in the playoff rankings.